How to say no to sex

 That doesn’t mean I have to do it with you.

-My boyfriend/girlfriend won’t have sex with me.
+My significant other won’t have sex with me.
 What should I do?

-If you’re on the receiving end of an abstaining partner then it can be frustrating – especially if everyone else you know is having sex.
-But this is no excuse to try and push things or get them to change their mind.
-You need to respect their decision and not make them feel guilty.
+If you’re on the receiving end of an abstaining partner then it can be frustrating – especially if everyone else you know is having sex, and you’re having some sexual desires yourself.
+But that isn’t an excuse to try and push things or get them to change their mind.
+You need to respect their boundaries and not make them feel guilty for their decision.
 Plus, do you really want to sleep with someone who doesn’t feel ready?
 Waiting may take some patience, but it will be worth it.

 By Holly Bourne